DOG DAYS

 3) The real key: stack and reach

 Stack = height of the head tube relative to the bottom bracket.
-Reach = horizontal reach from the bottom bracket to the center of the head tube.
-Together they define how tall and long the frame makes you, regardless of "traditional" sizes or tube sizes.
+Reach = horizontal distance from the bottom bracket to the center of the head tube.
+Together they define how high and long the frame positions you, regardless of traditional sizes or tubes.

 Road Racing ~1.40–1.50 Aggressive, low, long